wescc-dev/gogo/README.md

 }
 ```

-For production, the operatoe will probably want to set it to blacklist mode and add blockedIps as needed.
+For production, the operator will probably want to set it to *blacklist* mode and add blockedIps as needed.
 Setting **enabled** to *false* will disable the firewall completely, allowing connections from any client anywhere in the universe.

+Mode can be set to either

+- **whitelist** - only IP address in the "allowedIps" list can connect.
+Others will be dropped.

+- **blacklist** IP addreses in the "blockedIps" list will be dropped.
+All others can connect.

 IP Addresses can be individual addresses, a range in CIDR notation, or wildcard (*) placeholders.